TZstatsADS/Fall2018-Project4-sec1--sec1proj4_grp2/lib/README.md

 #### lexicon.R:   for testing if a candidate is valid (belongs to the lexicon)

--- getting a long word vector, which stored as lexicon.
+-- getting a long word vector, which is going to be stored as the lexicon.

 #### lowercandidate_generate.R:  for generating possible correct words to a given typo